GraphCliff: Short-Long Range Gating for Modeling Critical Activity Changes Caused by Subtle Molecular Differences: Methods

 where \( \sigma \) denotes the element-wise sigmoid function and \( \odot \) is the element-wise product.
 Gating mechanisms have been shown to alleviate over-smoothing in GNNs by adaptively regulating information flow~\citep{xin2020graph}, providing empirical support for our design.
 Finally, the filter layer output is updated via a residual connection as $h^{(\ell+1)} = u^{(\ell)} + h^{(\ell)}$.
 We stack \(L\) GraphCliff filters sequentially, where the output of each layer serves as the input to the next:

-\paragraph{Pooling and regression} Finally, we apply an attention-based graph pooling operation to adaptively select and aggregate informative nodes.
+\paragraph{\textbf{Pooling and regression}} Finally, we apply an attention-based graph pooling operation to adaptively select and aggregate informative nodes.
 Specifically, we employ SAGPool~\citep{lee2019self}, and the resulting pooled representation is passed to a regression head to produce the final output corresponding to the target property.
-Formally, after obtaining the final layer node embeddings \(h^{(L)}\), the graph-level representation is constructed as:
+Formally, given the final-layer node embeddings \(h^{(L)}\), SAGPool produces a graph-level representation that the regression MLP \(\phi_{\text{reg}}\) maps to the predicted property:

-where the graph-level representation is obtained via SAGPool and subsequently passed to the regression MLP $\phi_{\text{reg}}$.
+\paragraph{\textbf{Implementation details}} Unless otherwise stated, all hyperparameters are fixed across the 30 datasets to ensure a consistent evaluation.
+We stack $L=3$ GraphCliff filters with hidden dimension $d=256$ and use a $3d$ projection for the three functional streams.
+The Chebyshev polynomial order is fixed at $K=3$ as a single default, without per-dataset tuning.
+This captures up to 3-hop context within one layer and covers a substantial portion of MoleculeACE molecules, whose median graph diameter is roughly ten bonds.
+SAGPool is configured with a pooling ratio of $0.8$ and uses SAGEConv as the scoring network.
+Its attention scores are learned independently of the gating mechanism and serve only the graph-level readout, whereas the gate controls local/global integration within each GraphCliff filter.